matthewjumpsoffbuildings/pug-plain-loader/README.md

 This will apply this loader to all `<template lang="pug">` blocks in your Vue components.

-If you also intend to use it to import `.pug` files as HTML strings in JavaScript, you will need to chain `raw-loader` after this loader.
+If you also intend to import `.pug` files as HTML strings in JavaScript for use outside of Vue single file components, you will need to chain `raw-loader` after either `vue-pug-loader` (if you still want to transform the pug syntax into Vue syntax) _or_ [pug-plain-loader](https://npmjs.com/package/pug-plain-loader) (if you dont want to transform pug syntax into Vue syntax).
 Note however adding `raw-loader` would break the output for Vue components, so you need to have two rules, one of them excluding Vue components:

 ``` js
 {